-Today we will discuss how factorials affect the behaviour of odd and even integers.
+Today we will discuss how factorials affect the behavior of odd and even integers.
 Since we are going to deal with factorials, positive integers will be our concern.
 Using a question, we will see how factorials are divided.

-Question: If and are positive integers, is odd?
+are positive integers, is

 Statement 1: = odd